 1. Prepare in advance

 If you want to spend money on presents, try not to spend it all in one or two months.
 Plan throughout the year and save what you can, when you can.
 It’s easier to put a few pounds aside each month to spend in December than have a huge outlay one month that sends you into debt.
 Perhaps set up a dedicated bank account purely for Christmas.
 You’ll be surprised how much a few pounds each month builds.
+As early as possible, start looking to maximise your income and learn where you are losing money.
+Start here with our income maximisation survey:

 2. Set a budget